cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 CVXPY comes with ECOS_BB -- an open source mixed-integer nonlinear solver -- by default.
-However ECOS_BB will not be called automatically; you must explicitly call ``prob.solve(solver='ECOS_BB')`` if you want to use it.
+However ECOS_BB will not be called automatically; you must explicitly call ``prob.solve(solver='ECOS_BB')`` if you want to use it (:ref:`changed in CVXPY 1.1.6 <changes116>`).
 This policy stems from the fact that there are recurring correctness issues with ECOS_BB.
 If you rely on this solver for some application then you need to be aware of the increased risks that come with using it.

 If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model, then you will need to use a commercial solver such as CPLEX_, GUROBI_, XPRESS_, or MOSEK_.